michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0107.md

 - adj: exactly alike; incapable of being perceived as different
 - adj: not capable of being distinguished or differentiated
 ### Family
+- indistinguishable: indistinguishability, indistinguishably+
-indistinguishable: indistinguishability, indistinguishably+;distinguish: distinguishable, distinguished, distinguishes, distinguishing;distinguishable: distinguishably, indistinguishable, undistinguishable;distinguished: distinguishedly, undistinguished;undistinguishable: undistinguishably
+- distinguish: distinguishable, distinguished, distinguishes, distinguishing
+- distinguishable: distinguishably, indistinguishable, undistinguishable
+- distinguished: distinguishedly, undistinguished
+- undistinguishable: undistinguishably
 ### Examples
 - For the narrator, his daughter’s death and the end of the world are indistinguishable.
 - Maybe the Clinton picture represents a new brand of presidential portraiture, for a time when politics and entertainment are indivisible, heroes and rogues indistinguishable.